jeffbass/imagehub/docs/testing.rst

 from Test 2 in the images directory.
 And the event messages in the log will be added to the ones put into the log during Test 1.

-It is important that the node "name" option specify a DIFFERENT node name for each of Raspberry Pi (in the ~/imagenode.yaml file on each RPi).
+It is important that the node "name" option specifies a DIFFERENT node name for each Raspberry Pi imagenode (in the ~/imagenode.yaml file on each RPi).
 The node name becomes part of the file name of each image and it labels each event in the log.
+Each **imagenode** name must be unique for this naming convention to work.

-There are a few settings in the imagehub.yaml file that specify the data directory, a maximum number of images to write, etc. You can learn more about these options in `ImageHub Settings and the imagehub.yaml file <settings-yaml.rst>`_.
+There are a few settings in the ``imagehub.yaml`` file that specify the data directory, a maximum number of images to write, etc. You can learn more about these options in `ImageHub Settings and the imagehub.yaml file <settings-yaml.rst>`_.